SavelevArtemD/kubernetes-notes/udemy_course/s3_basics/notes.md

 - Succeeded: all containers within this pod have been terminated successfully and will not be restarted
 - Failed: all containers within this pod have been Terminated, and at least one container returned a failture code
 - Unknown

+# Secrets
+Secrets provides a way in Kubernetes to distribute credentials, keys, psswords or "secret" data to the pods

+Cases:
+- As env variables
+- As file:
+  - uses volumes which have files
+  - dotenv files
+- External image to pull secrets (from a private img repository)